ANALYSIS-Trump's legacy: A more divided America, a more unsettled world

 Trump’s base remains a potent electoral force.
 It handed him more votes – some 74 million – than any Republican in history.
 Fear of antagonizing them was evident when nearly half of Republican House members, fresh off the mob attack that had sent them scuttling for cover in the Capitol basement, endorsed a failed effort to block certification of Biden’s victory.

-But some cracks have formed in Republican ranks in response to the Capitol mayhem, and the party may be in for a period of soul-searching.
+But cracks have formed in Republican ranks in response to the Capitol mayhem, and the party may be in for a period of soul-searching.
+McConnell said on Tuesday the Jan.
+6 mob was "provoked by the president and other powerful people."

 Trump’s own political future could be in jeopardy as well.
 If convicted by the Senate in an impeachment trial that would occur after he leaves the White House, Trump could be banned from holding office again.